weikanggong/BWAS/README.md

 7. **Memory limit:** the maxmum memory to use per CPU (in GB).

-8. **Number of cores:** usually the more the faster; Memory limit * Number of cores must be < your total avaliable memory.
+8. **Number of cores:** usually the more the faster.
+(Memory limit x Number of cores) must be smaller than your total avaliable CPU memory.

 9. **Output directory:** the absolute directory to save all the outputs.